 Magic Chef offers a slick, contemporary looking 12 bottle wine refrigerator that is a good starter option.
 It is a single zone with thermoelectric cooling, ranging from 54-66 degrees.
 And, it’s pretty cool looking in all black, with sculpted chrome shelving.

 The Magic Chef wine cooler is fairly quiet, and offers an electronic control panel with an LED display.
 Pricing starts at only $115, making it a good bang for your buck in terms of price to size ratio.
 They also offer this option for 6 bottles and 24 bottles too.
 Typical red and white bottles fit well, but some champagne bottles might be more difficult to fit in.

 Another great 12 bottle wine refrigerator option from Wine Enthusiast.
-Wine Enthusiast’s versions is stainless steel, and more horizontal than the Magic Chef.
+Wine Enthusiast’s version is stainless steel, and more horizontal than the Magic Chef.
 It’s a cool looking counter top wine fridge option, and includes sliding shelves for easy access.
 They shelf spacing allows storage for champagne bottles as well.

-This wine fridge temperature range is from 50-66, making it a little cooler for white wines than the Magic Chef.
+This small wine fridge temperature range is from 50-66, making it a little cooler for white wines than the Magic Chef.
 And, it is a single zone cooling fridge.
 The temperature controls are on the outside.
 It’s not necessary to open the fridge to adjust the temperature.
 They also offer a black version, which still has the wooden shelves.

 Nutrichef’s 18 bottle wine cooler incorporates some features that didn’t exist in personal wine coolers in years past – room for standing bottles!
 This is perfect for champagne bottles, or taller bottles like Rieslings.
 What a great solution to maximize space.
 There is space for 14 horizontal bottles, and 4 standing bottles, although that could be only 3 if the space is used for large champagne bottles.